5 Generations in the Workplace: Their Values and Differences

 Generation X, born 1965-1980, counts for 44-50 million Americans.
 They’re considered a generation of independent individuals who pride themselves on their entrepreneurial spirit.
 They shook up the traditional workplace by valuing more relaxed, flexible environments.

 Values: Generation X is made up of individuals who many describe as laid back or low-key and independent.
 They value friendly, flexible workplaces and productivity over hours spent at work.
 This generation seeks out efficiency and innovation in the workplace and their personal lives while valuing the autonomy to make choices and create relationships with mentors.

 Type of employee: Independence and personal development are some of the common traits of Generation X individuals.
-Due to the burnout that their parents have experienced at work, they value their career path and improving their skills over loyalty to a company.
+They value their career path and seek to improve their skills.
 They’re also given credit for introducing the concept of work-life balance to complement monetary awards in the workplace such as bonuses and company stock options.

 Generation X invented the trend of startup businesses, which has continued to increase in popularity today.
 Because of their skepticism of the status quo, they aren’t afraid to take risks that usually pay off in progress and innovation.

 Millennials are the first generation to truly grow up with the age of technological advances.
 They were born 1981-1996 and sometimes are referred to as Generation Y. They represent the fastest-growing segment of the workforce.